 \section{Observations and Data Reduction}

-SN~2022vqz was discovered at 18.38 mag on MJD 59846.369 (2022 Sept.
-24.369; UT dates are used throughout this paper) by the Zwicky Transient Facility (ZTF, \citealt{2022TNSTR2766....1F}) collaboration in $g$ band.
-This transient is also detected by the ATLAS survey on MJD 59845.471, $\sim 1$ day earlier than the ZTF discovery, at $\sim 19$~mag in their $o$-band.
-The last non-detection from the ATLAS survey is on MJD 59844.484, posting a strict constraint on its explosion time.
-Later on, two spectra taken by \cite{2022TNSCR2778....1T} and \cite{2022TNSCR2845....1M} classified this transient as a peculiar SN Ia.
-This SN locates at J2000 coordinates $\alpha=00^{\rm h}51^{\rm m}05^{\rm s}.78$, $\delta=+29^\circ 32'12''.2$, which is $4''.9$ west and $3''.2$ south to the center of its host galaxy MCG+05-03-011, a lenticular (S0) galaxy with a heliocentric redshift of $z=0.016995$.
+SN~2022vqz was discovered at 18.38 mag on MJD 59846.369 (2022 Sep.
+24.369; UTC dates are used throughout this paper) by the Zwicky Transient Facility (ZTF; \citealt{2022TNSTR2766....1F}) in the $g$ band.
+This transient was also detected by the Asteroid Terrestrial-impact Last Alert System \citep[ATLAS; ][]{2018PASP..130f4505T,2020PASP..132h5002S} survey on MJD 59845.471, $\sim 1$ day earlier than the ZTF discovery, at $\sim 19$~mag in their $o$ band.
+The last nondetection from the ATLAS survey was on MJD 59844.484, posting a strict constraint on its explosion time.
+Later, two spectra taken by \cite{2022TNSCR2778....1T} and \cite{2022TNSCR2845....1M} classified this transient as a peculiar SN~Ia.
+It is located at J2000 coordinates $\alpha=00^{\rm h}51^{\rm m}05^{\rm s}.78$, $\delta=+29^\circ 32'12''.2$, which is $4''.9$ west and $3''.2$ south of the centre of its host galaxy MCG+05-03-011, a lenticular (S0) galaxy with a heliocentric redshift of $z=0.016995$.
 Figure~\ref{figVimg}(a) shows the $BVr$-band composite image of SN 2022vqz.